 - Ergonomics must be positioned to management as an opportunity to improve business performance through better management of the company’s “human assets.”
 This element is important to identify the cost reduction impact on the company’s profitability through implementation of these improvements based on a healthy work force and improved productivity.

 - Launching an effective ergonomic process requires the “buy in” of all levels of the corporate organization from top management, middle management, line supervision and direct /indirect employees.
 Ergonomics cannot be successful without the full commitment, participation, support and cooperation of the entire organization.
 With this approach, ergonomic risks are identified early in the process and actions can be taken to control existing or future employee exposure to these risks.

-ESL can assist in developing an effective ergonomic process by utilizing the following techniques:
+ErgoSpec specializes in ergonomic consulting services by developing an effective ergonomic process & program utilizing the following techniques:

 This is the most basic form of assessment.
 Many ergonomic risks can be easily identified and solutions implemented at the supervisory and employee levels using observation tools.